iulian-rusu/digital-bookstore/README.md

 * `book-libary` - RESTful service for managing books
 * `orders` - RESTful service for managing client orders
 * `identity` - SOAP service for authentication/authorization of users
-* `shared` - module with request/response classes for user authorization
+* `shared` - common library for communicating with the SOAP service, also works as a proxy

 ## Steps to run the backend
 1. Setup databases: